 Our work:

 2021 Z Beasley, A Friedman, P Rosen.
-Through the Looking Glass: Insights into Visualization Pedagogy through Sentiment Analysis of Peer Review Text.
-Under Review
+Through the Looking Glass: Insights into Visualization Pedagogy through Sentiment Analysis of Peer Review Text IEEE Computer Graphics and Applications.

 CONFERENCE PAPERS